datacarpentry/semester-biology/materials/data-entry.md

 * Trying to enter a value not on the list results in an error
 * This also generates a drop-down menu, so we can select the SpeciesID instead of typing it in

+### Entering Dates

+* As I mentioned at the beginning dates (and things that look like dates) can get changed by Excel
+* E.g., if we enter the date 2020-02-26 and hit Enter it will get converted to 2/26/2020
+* One solution to this is to tell Excel that the dates are text
+* Select the Date column
+* `Home` -> `Number` -> Dropdown -> Text
+* This will ensure that dates will remain in the form you entered them and will export properly for analysis in R or other languages

 > Demo a data entry form in Excel or Google Forms